shipuicom/core/README.md

   - [ ] Pie chart
   - [ ] Doughnut chart
 - [ ] CLI util to figure out which components and styles are used in a project as a production build trimmer
-- [ ] On spk-menu, add focus with a hidden input similar to native select
 - [ ] Add a A11y service to streamline accessibility, maybe be able to swap config based on page or on a method
 - [ ] Add a A11y VIM mode
 - [ ] Create a gantt chart component